Schraiber/drevil/README.md

 For an example of this workflow in action, check out any of the real data analyses found in the `real_data` folder.

 ## Running analyses from the manuscript
+Scripts for running simulations from the manuscript can be found in the `sims` directory.
+Real data analysis can be found in the `real_data` directory.
+The processed site frequency spectrum is `SFS_to_analyze.tsv.gz`.
+All figures generated in the manuscript were made in the jupyter notebook `rare_alleles_figures_revision.ipynb`.
+They require data to be generated from the simulation scripts.